Small businesses face increasing compliance costs as more and more federal regulations are handed down from Washington.

 Environmental Protection Agency

-Guidance Defining Waters of the U.S. Under the Clean Water Act — Final Guidance Sent to OMB on 02/21/12
+Definition of Waters of the U.S. Under the Clean Water Act — Proposed Rule Sent to be published in April

 The EPA is aiming to expand the definition of U.S. waters that are “navigable” – in some cases, to even small depressions or farm ponds that do not impair the flow of rivers.
-Despite state jurisdiction, this guidance could impose federal mandates for water quality levels in these local waters or land uses.
+Despite state jurisdiction, this rule could impose federal mandates for water quality levels in these local waters or land uses.
 What’s most troublesome is that the EPA proposed the rule without doing required Regulatory Flexibility Act processes.
 EPA claims that the rule will have no significant impact on small businesses even though the rule will clearly restrict the ability of small businesses to expand or develop their land and decrease land value.

 Department of Labor

-OLMS – Interpretation of the “Advice Exemption” — Final at Agency
+OLMS – Interpretation of the “Advice Exemption” — Final Rule at Agency

-OSHA – Improve Tracking of Workplace Injuries and Illnesses — Proposed Rule Sent to OMB on 11/22/11
+OSHA – Improve Tracking of Workplace Injuries and Illnesses — Final Rule at Agency

 OSHA – Injury and Illness Prevention Program — At SBAR Panel Stage

 OSHA is developing a rule requiring employers to implement an injury and illness prevention program.
 It involves planning, implementing, evaluating, and improving processes and activities affecting employee safety and health.
 Developing a formal program could be a costly exercise for small businesses and become a paperwork nightmare.
 Furthermore, the program would likely require small businesses to address all “foreseeable” hazards – meaning that any workplace accident, no matter how unlikely, could be interpreted as foreseeable and expose small firms to fines and penalties.
 A Small Business Advocacy Review panel was supposed to begin in March 2012 but was delayed until after the election.
 There is still no word as to when it will begin, however in the most recent Regulatory Agenda OSHA set an expected publication date for the proposed rule of September 2014.